stefanoTron/business-hours.js/README.md

 or it could come from any other endpoint (DB, GraphQL, Firebase...), as long as it's in JSON.

 # Example
-Find an whole example in React here [here](example/)
+Find a whole example in React here [here](example/)

 # TODOs
-* add holidays -> single day, or range
+- [ ] use ISO formate for weekday, meaning, starting the week on Monday instead of Sunday
+- [ ] add holidays (single day or range) in ISO (ISO 8601) format YYYY-MM-DD
-* add always closed on public holidays, country specific *
+- [ ] add always closed on public holidays (country specific)